Explicit versions of the local duality theorem in $\mathbb{C}^n$: Proofs of Theorem , Theorem and Theorem

 Composing \eqref{eq:ExtCBK} with this injection at the end, we get the desired short exact sequence. \end{proof}

 We will combine Corollary~\ref{cor:extp-left-exact} with the following result, which is a combination of \cite{HLocal}*{Lemma~4.1} and \cite{HLocal}*{Proposition~4.2}.

 \begin{prop} Let $R$ be a commutative Noetherian ring, and let $T$ be a contravariant additive functor from the category of finitely generated $R$-modules to the category of abelian groups.
-Then there is a natural functorial morphism
+Then there is a natural transformation of functors